puppeteer/puppeteer/docs/api.md

 ### class: Accessibility

 The Accessibility class provides methods for inspecting Chromium's accessibility tree.
-The accessibility tree is used by assistive technology such as a [screen readers](https://en.wikipedia.org/wiki/Screen_reader).
+The accessibility tree is used by assistive technology such as [screen readers](https://en.wikipedia.org/wiki/Screen_reader).

+Accessibility is a very platform-specific thing.
+On different platforms, there are different screen readers that might have wildly different output.

+Blink - Chrome's rendering engine - has a concept of "accessibility tree", which is than translated into different platform-specific APIs.
+Accessibility namespace gives users access to the Blink Accessibility Tree.

+Most of the accessibility tree gets filtered out when converting from Blink AX Tree to Platform-specific AX-Tree or by screen readers themselves.
+By default, Puppeteer tries to approximate this filtering, exposing only the "interesting" nodes of the tree.

 #### accessibility.snapshot([options])